 Will I need x-rays?

 The majority of our patients do not need to have x-rays.
-However, if required, you will be referred for x-rays to aid us with the diagnosis of your condition.
+However, if required, you will be referred for x-rays or MRIs to aid us with the diagnosis of your condition.
 This will be discussed with you at your consultation.